 Himalayan Salt Crystal Lamps are another natural alternative that emit negative ions and significantly reduce a myriad of indoor air pollutants.
 They also make a beautiful and ambient nightlight.

 Detoxifying your home isn’t just about clearing out physical toxins.
 Toxic energies can also pollute your space and bring you down.
 The Native American tradition of sage smudging helps to clear stagnant, negative “vibes” and promote peace and clarity.
-You can buy a bundle of dried sage from your local health food store, metaphysical bookshop, farmer’s market or even dry your own.
+You can buy a bundle of dried white sage from your local health food store, metaphysical bookshop, farmer’s market or even dry your own.
 Simply light the end of it, blow on the embers to create smoke, and walk around the perimeter of the house giving special attention to windows, corners and behind doors.
-It’s also a good idea to examine the relationships in your life and any negative habits or thought patterns.
+Sweet Palo Santo wood, otherwise known as Holy Wood and Peruvian sage, has been used since ancient times as an incense for purifying and clearing or warding off of hucha (Quecha for heavy energy) or spirits.
+It has many healing benefits.
+To use, light it as an incense (never leave unattended) and it will extinguish after a few moments, adding a wonderful sweet scent to the air.
+It can also be used unlit as a sachet in closets and drawers.
+I keep a bowl of Palo Santo sticks in our living room.
+It’s also a good idea to examine the relationships in your life and clear out any negative habits or thought patterns.
+Read more here.

 The bottoms of our shoes carry dirt, dust, bacteria, viruses, fertilizer residue, chemicals, pesticides and other toxins that simply don’t belong inside a home – especially a home with pets and crawling babies!
 Some cultures remove their shoes as a form of respect for the home.
 According to reflexology experts, feet do not have the chance to breathe, stretch and feel when confined in shoes.
 Going barefoot allows your pressure points to be stimulated.